amcode21/Privacy-vCard-Gen/README.md

 - Save to a file `.json` at the end
 - Import that file into the bot

+Those are just some quick notes that should be useful to remember!

+##Instructions to use program below...

 ### To add to your computer...
 - CD to Desktop in terminal, and type `git clone https://github.com/coder486/Privacy-vCard-Gen.git`
 - CD to `Privacy-vCard-Gen` in Desktop